DouggyC/Full-screen-video-background/README.md

+# Fullscreen Background Concept

-Hero landing page, with a full screen video background.
+- Hero landing page, with a full screen video background.
-Video plays from YouTube, I do not own the video.
-This landing page is personal project to test full screen video backgrounds and full screen responsiveness..
-A proof of concept, to using YouTube API url queries.
+  Video plays from YouTube, I do not own the rights to the video.
+Video use is intended for educational purposes.

+- A proof of concept to test full screen video background playback and full screen responsiveness.

-The video is set to autoplay from certain timestamp, at 4k resolution.
-Video will continuously loop.
+- Video is set to autoplay from certain timestamp, at 4k resolution.
+Video is muted and continuously loops.